Skip over main navigation

 Celebrating Diversity – Lunch & Mingle

-Since receiving £10,000 in December 2016 from the Big Lottery Celebrate Fund the Lunch & Mingle events have become a regular feature of Links calendar.
+Since receiving a grant from the Big Lottery Celebrate Fund in 2016, the Lunch & Mingle events have become a regular feature on the Links calendar.

 2021